larpchronicles/rules/previous-versions/chronicles-rulebook_2.6.0.md

 #### Intercept

 >This skill requires that the character is wielding a shield and has the skill to use a shield.
 For each time that this skill is purchased this skill allows the character to accept a weapon or spell attack that was successful on a nearby target upon themself.
 The intercepted target must be within weapon striking range of the character when the attack was successful in order for the character to be able to intercept the attack.
 Upon intercepting the attack, the character may call a defense to negate the attack as if they had been struck by the effect.
-This skill is expended on use.<br/>Call: “Intercept &lt;optional defense>”<br/>Requires the Shield skill.
+This skill is expended on use.<br/>Call: "Intercept &lt;optional defense>"<br/>Requires the Shield skill.

 #### Parry

 >This skill requires that the character is wielding a weapon, or is using Unarmed Combat, and has the skill required to be able to use that weapon.
 Parry allows the character to Resist Physical once for each time that this skill is purchased.
 This skill is expended on use.
-This is a RESIST effect. <br/>Call: “Resist”<br/>Requires the Critical Strike III skill and one of the following Weapon skills: Unarmed, Short, Long or Two-Handed.
+This is a RESIST effect. <br/>Call: "Resist"<br/>Requires the Critical Strike III skill and one of the following Weapon skills: Unarmed, Short, Long or Two-Handed.

 #### Parry Spell

 >This skill requires that the character is wielding a weapon, or is using Unarmed Combat, and has the skill required to be able to use that weapon.
 Parry Spell allows the character to Resist Spell once for each time that this skill is purchased.
 This skill is expended on use.
-This is a RESIST effect.<br/>Call: “Resist”<br/>Requires the Critical Strike IX skill.
+This is a RESIST effect.<br/>Call: "Resist"<br/>Requires the Critical Strike IX skill.

 #### Rapid Refit

 >This skill allows the character to quickly and efficiently readjust their damaged armor.
-After spending 5 seconds of uninterrupted role play fixing their armor, the character’s armor pool is reset to its maximum.<br/>Call: “Refitting Armor 1...2...3...4...5”
+After spending 5 seconds of uninterrupted role play fixing their armor, the character's armor pool is reset to its maximum.<br/>Call: "Refitting Armor 1...2...3...4...5"

 #### Riposte

 >This skill Requires that a character is wielding a weapon and has the skill required to be able to use that weapon.
 Riposte Attack allows the character to Reflect Physical once for each time that this skill is purchased.
 This skill is expended on use.
 You cannot Reflect an already Reflected effect.
-This is a REFLECT effect.<br/>Call: “Reflect”<br/>Requires the Short, Long or Two-Handed Weapon skill.
+This is a REFLECT effect.<br/>Call: "Reflect"<br/>Requires the Short, Long or Two-Handed Weapon skill.

 #### Second Wind

 >This skill allows the character to instantly restore their health pool to 50% of its total maximum.
 The character must be conscious to use this skill.
-This skill is expended on use.<br/>Call: “Second Wind”
+This skill is expended on use.<br/>Call: "Second Wind”

 #### Shield Block

 >This skill requires that the character is wielding a shield, and has the skill to use a shield.
 The character may use this skill to resist one physical attack for each time that this skill is purchased.
 This skill is expended on use.
-This is a RESIST effect. <br/>Call: “Resist”<br/>Requires the Shield skill.
+This is a RESIST effect. <br/>Call: "Resist”<br/>Requires the Shield skill.

 #### Stalwart Defense